ming-wei-chang/ming-wei-chang.github.io/index.md

  BERT is a framework for pre-training deep bidirectional representations from unlabeled text.
 BERT achieves state-of-the-art results for 11 nlp tasks when it was published.

-### Load forecasting using SVM. [paper](https://ieeexplore.ieee.org/abstract/document/1350819/)

-One of my first research projects.
-Using SVM to predict the power needed to balance the supply and load for powerplants.
-Winner of the EUNITE competition 2001.

 ### Zero-shot Entity linking. [paper](https://arxiv.org/abs/1906.07348)

 The power of text understanding makes zero-shot entity linking finally possible.